Setting up your workstation for web development

 - Keep an open mind and always give a try to different and new alternatives for tools as much as you can to helps your self gain knowledge and confidence when you need to chose a tool or solve a problem

-- Consider your self to invest some of your time as a novice developer to help others in support forums or support IRC channels, this will give you an invaluable experience to learn how to deal with real people with real problems from different parts of the world, and who knows some of them could be or will be your future clients, in other words this is a win win situation you win experience knowledge and future clients
+- Consider investing some of your time as a novice developer to help others in support forums or support IRC channels, this will give you an invaluable experience to learn how to deal with real people with real problems from different parts of the world.
+Someday one of of them could be one of your future clients.
+In other words this is a win win situation you win experience, knowledge and future clients

-- Conserve your mouth 'Ecologic', is a bad habit from some novice developers to say this or that tool 'sucks' or 'stinks' because they don't know how to use them correctly, is not fair says that a Jackhammer 'sucks' because is really hard to nail a photo portrait to the wall with it, so try to not emit 'destructive' comments if you don't really understand how the tool operate
+- Trash talk is a bad habit.
+Some novice developers start by saying this or that tool 'sucks' or 'stinks' because they don't know how to use them correctly.
+It is not fair says that a Jackhammer 'sucks' because is really hard to nail a photo portrait to the wall with it.
+So try to not emit 'destructive' comments if you don't really understand how the tool operates.

 Documentation support and discussion